Captain James A. Lovell Federal Health Care Center

-Newly eligible SLA veterans, their spouses and caregivers, and Lovell FHCC volunteers, must register at Lovell FHCC before they can receive a vaccination through Lovell FHCC.
+Unenrolled veterans, their spouses and caregivers, and Lovell FHCC volunteers, must register at Lovell FHCC.
+Pre-registration will save time.
 These are the registration options:

 • Present in person, during business hours, to Patient Registration.
 For specific questions regarding eligibility, please call 224-610-3747.